amomen9/PostgreSQL/Barman/barman_2.14.md

-## Barman 2.14 installation on CentOS 8 with postgresql 8.3+:
+## Barman 2.14 installation on CentOS 8 with PostgreSQL 8.3+:

 * This manual is written for CentOS, but it is really recommended for other Linux distributions too, because the major difference between diverse Linux